tarot-school/tarot-school.github.io/registration/index.md

 ---
 layout: post
 ---
+## ECTS credits

+The TAROT Summer School awards **3 ECTS** credits (students only; at least 90% of attendance).
+We will give you an official certificate attesting to your successful participation at the school.

 ## Registration Form
 Please, fill in this [registration form](https://forms.gle/Ds8ssGcucLXNw8iS6).
 Then follow the payment guidelines below to pay.